 Ten years ago Olga Florean bought a book about a butterfly that traveled from Mexico to Lake Ontario.
 The butterfly faced many troubles on the way and Olga cried every time she read the story to her two daughters.
 She never imagined that a few years later, she will follow the butterfly and seek refuge in Canada.

 Olga was forced to escape the hostile conditions and violence for women in Mexico and take the first flight to Toronto.

-Olga wanted to give back to her new family with all her love and all her gratitude and so she volunteered.
-She worked at the Centre’s front desk then joined the Newcomer Advocacy Committee of the Mennonite New Life Centre, to educate other immigrants on integration, advocacy and government laws and policies.
+Olga wanted to give back to her new family with all her love and her gratitude and so she volunteered.
+She worked at the Centre’s front desk and then joined the Newcomer Advocacy Committee of the Mennonite New Life Centre, to educate other immigrants on integration, advocacy, and government laws and policies.

 She still remembers her first public speech – in English – at City Hall.
 She told an audience of 200 about her life in Toronto, about the poverty, loneliness and social assistance.

 I consider myself part of this big family.
 It’s my home where I can cry, smile and celebrate.
 It’s where I found many helping hands that gave me the opportunity to grow and feel confident of my progress and actions.”

 For that reason, Olga continues to give back and volunteers with the Centre’s membership engagement board committee.
 She thinks of other refugees and immigrants like her and wants to tell them to “keep doing, keep working and learning from good experiences as well as bad ones.
 Keep trying.”
 As the butterfly from Mexico, Olga and her daughters faced many troubles to come here.
 With the Mennonite New Life Centre’s help, they are relaxed, happy, and strong.
 “We made it, we made it!” she says.